lumeland/lume.land/plugins/nunjucks.md

 ## Creating pages

-Creating pages is the same as creating layouts, just place the `.njk` file outside the `_includes` directory.
+Creating pages is the same as creating layouts; just place the `.njk` file outside the `_includes` directory.

 ## njk filter

-The Nunjucks plugin also register the `njk` filter, to render any string value as a Nunjucks template and output a HTML.
+The Nunjucks plugin also registers the `njk` filter, to render any string value as a Nunjucks template and output it as HTML.
 The filter accepts an object with data.

 ```html